 I love music

 Over the years I’ve acquired a range of loves when it comes to music.
 I grew up listening to Cliff Richard and The Bachelors, my mum and dad’s favourites (I’ll let you guess which).
 As I grew my tastes broadened and I spent my school days growing up under the banner of Britpop and the rivalry between Oasis and Blur.
 In the thick of this sound revolution were some amazing bands like Space, Catatonia and Stereophonics.
 I made my way into the folk scene as a young man as wonderful poets like Paul Simon and Bob Dylan found themselves in my CD collection.
 All the while I spent so much time around popular music that it made its way into my repetoire.
-The point is I have a love a huge range of music and I want to bring that diverse range of songs to your wedding so that every one of your guests aged 0 to 100 will know something I play and be entertained by it.
+The point is I have a love a huge range of music and I want to bring that diverse range of songs to your wedding so that every one of your guests young and old will know something I play and be entertained by it.
 Have a look at my set list to see the kinds of music I play.

 Do you want to know more?
 Then I want to speak to you.
 Reach out to me on my contact page.